MajorArkwolf/UpBankFFImporter/README.md

 ``cargo build --release``

 ## Setup
-- Copy the settings-template.yaml and rename it just settings.yaml
+- Copy the ``settings-template.yaml`` and rename it just ``settings.yaml``
+- Get the Up Bank PAN code and paste it inside of the quotes in ``settings.yaml`` -> ``upbank_pan``
+- Get the Firefly PAN code and paste it inside of the quotes in ``settings.yaml`` -> ``ff_pan``
-- Add the url to your Firefly instance (eg 192.168.0.2:8083)
+- Add the url to your Firefly instance (eg 192.168.0.2:8083) into the ``settings.yaml``
-- For each up bank account you wish to import data into firefly, do the following...
+- For each up bank account you wish to import into Firefly, do the following...
-  - Create a firefly account that represents your Up Bank Account
-  - In firefly add the unique id from Up Bank into the Firefly Account Number field.
-(This creates a direct link from the importer tool)
+  - Get the unique GUID from UpBank for the account you wish to create and note it down.
-  - Note: Passing the action "get-account-info" into the executable will print out all your Up Bank account information to the terminal which can be used to help setup your Firefly account information.
+    - Note: Passing the action "get-account-info" into the executable will print out all your Up Bank account information to the terminal which can be used to help set up your Firefly account information.
-  - Add the Upbank id into the accounts section in the settings.yaml, this tells the importer to only import this data.
+  - Create a new asset account inside of Firefly that represents the Up Bank Account you wish to import
+  - Under the new asset account you created in Firefly, under ``Optional fields`` -> ``Account Number``, paste the GUID from Up Bank.

+### Docker-Compose.yml
+If you are using the provided Docker-Compose.yml, after you have finished your first import, you should uncomment ``DATE_RANGE=30``, as this will considerably speed up the process by fetching less data.

 ## Running
 Ensure you have setup your settings.yaml file before continuing